ACTL4001-T1-2022/github-showcase-page-football-analytics/README.md

 </p>
 Figure 4.1

-Note: Appendix A6 breaks down the budget allocation for the implementation timeline across the different key metrics identified in the analysis above.

 # Assumptions
 - Average staff expenses to total expenses were found to be 66% for all other countries.
-Assuming staff expenses majorly consists of salaries, we have replicated this ratio in calculating expenses & salaries (Appendix A2) in the table above.
+Assuming staff expenses majorly consists of salaries, we have replicated this ratio in calculating expenses & salaries in the table above.
-- Assume a multiplier effect of 1.7, given the calculations performed (Appendix A3).
+- Assume a multiplier effect of 1.7, given the calculations performed.
 - The players have signed a lock-in contract that prevents them from quitting.
 However, the contract is contingent on their performance where the country retains the right to reduce their yearly salaries with a 2-month warning notice before taking any action.
 - No government mandated lockdowns or restrictions.
 - Players can play for countries other than their nationalities.